sstsimulator/sst-macro/docs/developer/developer.md

 For generic events, one must ensure the event is scheduled to the same node and does not cross any network boundaries.
 The event created must be run on the same logical process.

+#### 4.1.2: Event Heap/Map<a name="subsec:eventHeap"></a>

-\subsection{Event Heap/Map} The major distinction between different event containers is the data structured used.
+The major distinction between different event containers is the data structured used.
 The simplest data structure is an event heap or ordered event map.
 The event manager needs to always be processing the minimum event time, which maps naturally onto a min-heap structure.
 Insertion and removal are therefore log(N) operations where N is the number of currently scheduled events.
 For most cases, the number and length of events is such that the min-heap is fine.

+### Section 4.2: Event Schedulers<a name="sec:eventSchedulers"></a>

-\section{Event Schedulers} The simulation is partitioned into objects that are capable of scheduling events.
+The simulation is partitioned into objects that are capable of scheduling events.
 Common examples of `event_scheduler` objects are nodes, NICs, memory systems, or the operating system.
 In serial runs, an event scheduler is essentially just a wrapper for the `event_manager` and the class is not strictly necessary.
 There are two types of event scheduler: `event_component` and `event_subcomponent`.
 In parallel simulation, though, the simulation must be partitioned into different scheduling units.
 Scheduling units are then distributed amongst the parallel processes.
 Components are the basic unit.
 Currently only nodes and network switches are components.
 All other devices (NIC, memory, OS) are subcomponents that must be linked to a parent component.
 Even though components and subcomponents can both schedule events (both inherit from `event_scheduler`), all subcomponents must belong to a component.
 A subcomponent cannot be separated from its parent component during parallel simulation.